-Manucore Advisory Board member Frank Vorrath, VP Global Supply Chain at Johnson Controls, discusses how to create value and organise for growth, game-changing technologies, and strategic decision-making for supply chain success.
+Manucore Coalition member Frank Vorrath, VP Global Supply Chain at Johnson Controls, discusses how to create value and organise for growth, game-changing technologies, and strategic decision-making for supply chain success.

 What are the core areas of growth for your business?

 Johnson Controls has 130 thousand employees and $30 billion (US dollars) in annual revenue.
 Our two business segments are Building Technologies and Solutions, and Power Solutions.
 To grow these segments we are focusing on several global megatrends.
 These include changing demographics encompassing a move toward urbanisation with a surging middle class concentrated in urban areas and aging populations; energy availability and resources; sustainability and regulations; and digitalisation, all of which create opportunities for our organisation.
 In building technology and solutions, we’re a leading provider globally of fire and security systems, building controls, HVAC, and integrated building solutions and services.
 For power solutions, we are the world’s largest manufacturer of car batteries and are moving into products such as energy storage solutions.
 Our aim is to create a strong ecosystem of inter-related solutions that can unlock more value for our customers.
 The two segments of our business are complementary, which leads to future business models that offer great opportunities for our customers.